 As a result of our significant research and development expenditures and the lack of any FDA-approved products to generate product sales revenue, we have not been profitable and have generated operating losses since we were incorporated in October 2005.
-We have funded our operations through December 31, 2018 principally with debt prior to our initial public offering, and thereafter with equity financing, raising an aggregate of approximately \$412.8 million in net proceeds from public offerings and private placements from inception to December 31, 2018.
+We have funded our operations through December 31, 2019 principally with debt prior to our initial public offering, and thereafter with equity financing, raising an aggregate of approximately \$546.4 million in net proceeds from public offerings and private placements from inception to December 31, 2019.
 Additionally, in February 2017, we received a \$50.0 million upfront payment in connection with the execution of the Collaboration Agreement.

-On November 6, 2017, we sold to various investors an aggregate of 2,541,000 shares of common stock in a public offering at \$27.25 per share, which includes the exercise in full by the underwriters of their option to purchase 331,500 additional shares of common stock, which occurred on November 2, 2017.
+In November 2017, we sold to various investors an aggregate of 2,541,000 shares of common stock in a public offering at \$27.25 per share, which included the exercise in full by the underwriters of their option to purchase 331,500 additional shares of common stock.
 We received aggregate net proceeds of approximately \$64.8 million from the offering and option exercise, after deducting underwriting discounts and commissions and offering expenses.

-On July 16, 2018, we sold to various investors an aggregate of 4,600,000 shares of common stock in a public offering at \$36.00 per share, which included the exercise in full by the underwriters of their option to purchase 600,000 additional shares of common stock, which occurred on July 12, 2018.
+In July 2018, we sold to various investors an aggregate of 4,600,000 shares of common stock in a public offering at \$36.00 per share, which included the exercise in full by the underwriters of their option to purchase 600,000 additional shares of common stock.
 We received aggregate net proceeds of approximately \$155.4 million from the offering and the option exercise, after deducting underwriting discounts and commissions and offering expenses payable.